 Sierra Leone: Introduction

 Sierra Leone is a country in Western Africa with a coast on the Atlantic Ocean.
 Neighboring countries include Guinea and Liberia.
-The geography includes swamps and beaches, wooded hills, and mountains in the interior.
-The government system is a constitutional democracy.
-The chief of state and head of government is the President.
-Sierra Leone has a largely traditional economy in which the majority of the population engages in subsistence agriculture and direct government involvement in economic activity limits private sector development.
-Sierra Leone is a member of the African Union (AU), African Economic Community (AEC), and the Economic Community of Western African States (ECOWAS).
+The geography includes swamps, beaches, wooded hills, and mountains in the interior.
+The government system is a constitutional democracy; the chief of state and head of government is the president.
+Sierra Leone has a largely traditional economy in which the majority of the population engages in subsistence agriculture, and direct government involvement in economic activity limits private sector development.
+Sierra Leone is a member of the Economic Community of West African States (ECOWAS).